rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/guide.rst

 Each recipe is marked with the severity level.
 The supported values are as follows:

-- |CB_ERROR|: The recipe must be followed, otherwise the program fails to compile.
+- |CB_ERROR|: You are to follow the recipe, otherwise program compilation fails.
-- |CB_WARNING|: It is highly recommended to follow the recipe.
-A violation of the recipe does not currently affect the compilation, but will cause the compilation to fail in the future versions.
+- |CB_WARNING|: You are highly recommended to follow the recipe.
+Failing to follow the recipe will not affect the compilation currently, but will cause compilation failure in the future versions.

 .. _Status of Unsupported Features: